facelessuser/pymdown-extensions/docs/src/markdown/development.md

 Documents are in Markdown (with with some additional syntax) and converted to HTML via Python Markdown and this extension bundle.
 If you would like to build and preview the documentation, you must have these packages installed:

-- [Python Markdown][python-markdown]: the Markdown parser.
+- @Python-Markdown/markdown: the Markdown parser.
-- [MkDocs][mkdocs]: the document site generator.
+- @mkdocs/mkdocs: the document site generator.
-- [Material][mkdocs-material]: a material theme for MkDocs.
+- @squidfunk/mkdocs-material: a material theme for MkDocs.
-- PyMdown Extensions: this Python Markdown extension bundle.
+- @facelessuser/pymdown-extensions: this Python Markdown extension bundle.

 In order to build and preview the documents, just run the command below from the root of the project and you should be able to view the documents at `localhost:8000` in your browser.
 After that, you should be able to update the documents and have your browser preview update live.